WebOfTrustInfo/rwot6-santabarbara/draft-documents/DecentralizedAutonomicData.md

 ## Overview

 A decentralized autonomic data (DAD) item is associated with a decentralized identifier, ([DID](https://w3c-ccg.github.io/did-spec/)).
 This paper does not provided a detailed definition of DIDs but does describe how DIDs are used by a DAD.
 The DID syntax specification is a modification of standard URL syntax per [RFC-3986](https://www.ietf.org/rfc/rfc3986.txt).
-As such it benefits from familiarity which is a boon to adoption.
+As such, it benefits from familiarity, which is a boon to adoption.
 One of the features of a DID is that it is a self certifying identifier in that a DID includes either a public key or a fingerprint of a public key from a cryptographic public/private key pair.
 Thereby a signature created with the private key can be verified using the public key provided by the DID.
 The inclusion of the public part of a cyptographic key pair in the DID give the DID other desirable properties.
 These include universal uniqueness and pseuodnynmity.
 Because a cryptographic key pair is generated from a large random number there is an infinitessimal chance that any two DIDs are the same (collision resistance).
 Another way to describe a DID is that it is a cryptonym, a cryptographically derived pseudonym.

-Associated with a DID is a did document (DDO).
+Associated with a DID is a DID Document (DDO).
 The DDO provides meta-data about the DID that can be used to manage the DID as well as discover services affiliated with the DID.
 Typically the DDO is meant to be provided by some service.
 The DID/DDO model is not a good match for streaming data especially if a new DID/DDO pair would need to be created for each new DAD item.
 But a DID/DDO is a good match when used as the root or master identifier from which an identifier for the DAD is derived.
 This derived identifier is called a *derived DID* or *DDID*.
 Thus only one DID/DDO paring is required to manage a large number of DADs where each DAD may have a unique DDID.
 The syntax for a DDID is identical for a DID.
-The difference is that only one DDO with meta-data is needed for the root DID and all the DAD items carry any additional DAD specific meta-data, thus making them self-contained (autonomic).
+The difference is that only one DDO with meta-data is needed for the root DID and all the DAD items carry any additional DAD-specific meta-data, thus making them self-contained (autonomic).

 ### DID Syntax